How to Spend a Weekend in Merida, Mexico

 Adventures in Mexico | How to spend a weekend in Merida

-Merida is a great place to base yourself for a week or more so you can explore this area of Yucatan.
-Here are my top recommended day trips from Merida.
+Merida is a great place to stay for a week or more to explore this area of Yucatan—here are my top day trip recommendations from Merida.

-You want to get there before the hordes arrive from Cancun, so ideally before 10 am.
-It is a 2-hour journey from Merida to Chichen Itza.
-Your best options are the bus, taxi, self-drive, or take a tour.
-In all honesty, if you are solo traveling I would recommend taking a tour of Chichen Itza as by the time you have paid all of the costs (transport, parking fees, etc) it’s not that much different to take a tour, plus you will get a guide.
-If there is more than one in your party then I would say self-drive.
-If you take a tour to Chichen Itza try and get in early one so you avoid the crowds.
+You want to arrive before the Cancun hordes, ideally before 10 a.m.
+It is a 2-hour journey from Merida to Chichen Itza, and your best options are the bus, taxi, self-driving in a rental car, or taking a tour.
+Solo travelers should book a guided tour of Chichen Itza.
+When you have paid all the transport, parking fees, and more, there isn’t much price difference for the tour, plus you will get a guide.
+If there is more than one in your party, I suggest self-driving.

 Adventures in Mexico | The Complete Guide to Chichen Itza in Mexico | How To Spend A Weekend In Merida

-These ruins are just behind Chichen Itza on the importance scale.
-Both are UNESCO sites and both are 100% worth a visit.
-If you are self-driving then it’s pretty easy to find your way here.
-Otherwise, I would recommend taking a tour.
-It is possible to do both on public transport but it can take a long time and be tricky if you don’t speak a lot of Spanish.
+The Uxml and Kabah ruins are second only to Chichen Itza, making them some of the best things to do in Merida Yucatan.
+Both are UNESCO sites and 100% worth a visit.
+If you are self-driving, finding your way is pretty straightforward—otherwise, take a tour.
+While you can visit both using public transport, it can take a long time and be tricky if you don’t speak Spanish well.

-If you love nature and want to see flamingos in the wild then you NEED to take this tour!
+If you love nature and want to see flamingos in the wild, you MUST take this tour!

-If you want to visit a Mayan site that isn’t crowded then come here.
-Known as the last great Mayan capital of the Yucatan peninsula Mayapan is a great day trip from Merida.
+For a Mayan site that isn’t crowded, visit Mayapan.
+Known as the last significant Mayan capital of the Yucatan Peninsula, Mayapan is a great day trip from Merida.

-There are actually a lot of amazing cenotes near Merida that you really should check out if you have time.
+There are many amazing cenotes near Merida that you should check out if possible.

 Did someone say beach?
 Progreso is the closest good beach to Merida.
-Lower your expectations if you have been hanging out in the Riviera Maya over on the Caribbean side of Yucatan.
-That said it is a very lovely beach and totally worth visiting!
+Lower your expectations if you have been hanging out in the Riviera Maya on the Caribbean side of Yucatan.
+It’s still a lovely beach worth visiting.

-I have been extremely brief in these explanations, mostly because I wasn’t in Merida long enough to visit anywhere!
-But My friends over at Roaming Around The World have created a kick-ass guide to ALL of these day trips and more.
+My friends at Roaming Around the World created a kick-ass guide to ALL these day trips and more.

-I’m going to list a few restaurants you should check out in Merida.
-However, if I’m honest I wasn’t wowed by any of them.
-I ate some amazing empanadas in but the rest of the good food I ate was on the street.
-So my advice, skip the restaurants and eat on the street.
-Look out for the places with big queues and lots of locals around.
-Many places have plastic tables and chairs so you can sit while you eat.
-Not only will you get a real taste of Merida but you will also save a lot of money.
+I’m sharing several restaurants you should check out in Merida, but I wasn’t wowed by any of them.
+I ate some fantastic empanadas, but the rest of the good food I ate was from street vendors.
+I recommend skipping the restaurants and eating on the street.
+Look for places with big queues of locals.
+Many spots have plastic tables and chairs to sit while you eat.
+Not only will you get an authentic taste of Merida, but you will also save a lot of money.

-A normal meal in a will be between $70-$200 pesos depending on where you go.
-If you stick to street food in Merida then you are looking at $50 including a drink.
-I found plenty of veggie and vegan restaurants in Merida and there were even lots of veggie street food options.
+An average meal in Merida costs between $70 and $200 pesos, depending on where you go.
+If you stick to street food in Merida, you are looking at $50, including a drink.
+I found plenty of veggie and vegan restaurants in Merida, and there are many options from street vendors.

 Adventures in Mexico | How to spend a weekend in Merida